HeracLog/HeraClog/README.md

 * 🎶 Poetry and Music, I would show my work to you, but I write REALLY sappy stuff.
 If anyone ever saw the stuff I write, I would have been in a mental asylum.
 * 🤓 Last but certainly not least, MATHS (I know mentioned it before BUT GOD I LOVE MATHS!!)

 So yeah if you ever feel like this mentally ill nerd is interesting (I know I am, thank you very much 😌), don't hesitate to hit me up and I'll explain finding optimization solutions in complex search spaces to you or yap for a few hours about greek literature 🤓!

+## Projects
+Almost forgot about this part 😅
+* LSTM, a sequence to sequence text generation model!
+* Corrector Network, using neural networks in auto correct through various string similarity algorithms!
+* Sign Language AI, using CNN to translate letters from ASL to English.
+* NeoBatcher, an app to read manga or watch anime, not that related to AI but I spent a fair bit working on it!!
 ![This is fine dog](https://media.npr.org/assets/img/2023/01/14/this-is-fine_custom-dcb93e90c4e1548ffb16978a5a8d182270c872a9-s800-c85.webp)